MaximePie/MaximePie/README.md

 ## :dart: Last words

-Whatever are your dreams, you are going to reach it.
+Whatever your dreams are, you are going to reach it.
 All you need is to start on, support, and a bit of magic programming.
 You are all doing a good job, you are all going to do something great !
 Thanks for readning ! :pray: